comp110-lytle/comp110/site/cqs/oop-mutable.md

 Previously, we've talked about whether or not a function *mutates* (aka changes) a variable.

-For example, we might want a function that takes a `list` as an input and *mutates* that list, OR we might want a function that takes a `list` as an input does NOT mutate that list, but instead tells us something about that list, or returns a new `list` with changes made to it.
+For example, we might want a function that takes a `list` as an input and *mutates* that list, OR we might want a function that takes a `list` as an input, does NOT mutate that list, but instead tells us something about that list or returns a new `list` with changes made to it.

-This ideas also applies to methods!
+This idea also applies to methods!
 As we've talked about previously, methods often *mutate* (or change) the object they belong to.
 Think about our `Pizza` class from the lesson.
 The `add_toppings` method *mutates* a Pizza object by changing the value of `self.toppings`.
 On the other hand, the `price` method did not change the value of any attributes, so it does NOT mutate the Pizza object.

 For this CQ, we are going to create and compare two similar methods.
 They both have similar functionality, but one *mutates* the class object and one does not.